freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/falsy-bouncer.md

 # --description--

 Remove all falsy values from an array.
+Do not mutate original array.

 Falsy values in JavaScript are `false`, `null`, `0`, `""`, `undefined`, and `NaN`.